warhammer327/rails-api-with-devise/README.md

 # Ruby on Rails: Authentication, Access Control & Rate Limiting

-## Steps are necessary to get the application running on local machine:
+## Steps necessary to get the application running on local machine:

 * Ruby version: 3.0